numerodix/mmalloc/README.md

 No blocks from the free list are ever released back to the OS.
 The heap only grows, never shrinks.

+Allocations are aligned at 16 byte boundaries.

 Most obvious shortcomings:
+- Blocks are sized according to the size requested instead of using more reusable powers-of-2 sizes.
 - When picking a block from the free list the first block big enough is chosen, with no effort to find one that is optimal size for the request.
-- Allocations are not aligned.
 - The implementation is not thread safe.

-The implementation is functional enough to run some simple programs with it, eg. ls, ps, cat, hostname, uname:
+The implementation is functional enough to run some single threaded programs with it, eg. ls, ps, cat, hostname, uname:

 ```
 $ ./runprogram uname -a